-Out-of-home (OOH) media extends the campaign message beyond the audience's screen and provides a last line of defense to encourage seat belt use.
-CIOT messaging will be strategically placed where the target demographic spends most of their time.
+Out-of-home (OOH) media extends the campaign message beyond the audience's screen and provides a last line of defense to encourage safe speeds.
+Speed messaging will be strategically placed where the target demographic spends most of their time in locations that are relevant to their affinities during this flight period.

-OOH media still resonates with 18- to 34-year-old males; billboards reach 65.4% of the target audience, while digital ads reach 54.5% (Figure 18).
-The 2024 CIOT campaign once again runs during the unofficial start of summer, when the target is more likely to be out and about, making OOH an effective tactic to reach them on the move.
+OOH media still resonates with 18- to 44-year-old males; billboards reach 66% of the target audience, while digital ads reach 57% (Figure 19).

+The 2024 Speed campaign once again runs in the middle of the summer, when the target is more likely to be out and about, making OOH an effective tactic to reach them on the move.
+The 2024 Speed campaign will also explore digital OOH (DOOH) placements for the Hispanic male audience, which has an even higher reach and index than the general market audience for DOOH display ads.
+The flexibility to activate DOOH during short flights drives efficiency for the Speed campaign, targeting the Speed message during peak drive times.
+Locations with considerable reach and visibility will be prioritized for more efficient CPMs.

-Figure 18: OOH Video Ads Seen in the Last 30 Days by 18- to 34-Year-Old Males
+Figure 19: OOH Video Ads Seen in the Last 30 Days by 18- to 44-Year-Old Males